seaona/blockchain-developer-bootcamp-final-project/README.md

 - [ ] Choose Ad position by Priority (enum Position {Best, Medium, Worse}) depending on the visibility of the position
 - [ ] Add more units tests to include test coverage
 - [ ] Build this as a pluggable extension for any website
+- [ ] Event indexing for a better UI/UX experience